protontypes/open-sustainable-technology/README.md

 - [energy-sparks](https://github.com/Energy-Sparks/energy-sparks) - An open source application that is designed to help schools improve their energy efficiency.
 - [emonpi](https://github.com/openenergymonitor/emonpi) - The OpenEnergyMonitor system has the capability to monitor electrical energy use / generation, temperature and humidity.
 - [EmonLib](https://github.com/openenergymonitor/EmonLib) - Arduino Energy Monitoring Library.
-- [Emoncms](https://github.com/emoncms/emoncms) - Emoncms is a powerful open source web application for processing, logging and visualizing energy, temperature and other environmental data.
+- [Emoncms](https://github.com/emoncms/emoncms) - A powerful open source web application for processing, logging and visualizing energy, temperature and other environmental data.
 - [STM32 Energy Monitoring](https://github.com/openenergymonitor/STM32) - The following resources are a work in progress guide to using the STM32 platform for energy monitoring, being written as part of development work into the next generation of OpenEnergyMonitor hardware.